badsyntax/handlebars-form-helpers/README.md

 ## Demo

-A demo is currently being developed and will be available soon.
+A demo is currently being developed and will be available online soon.
+In the meantime, if you want to see a 'real world' example of how you can use this library, follow these steps to view the included example:

+1. Clone the repository
+2. Install the client-side dependencies with bower: `bower install`
+3. Open up `examples/form_validation.html' in your browser.